erasmus-without-paper/ewp-specs-architecture/README.md

 **Example 2:**

-If your institution covers multiple HEIs, but - for some reason - you can implement an API for only some of these HEIs, then might will also want to split your EWP Host into a couple of smaller ones.
-In other words, you may choose to host a single EWP Host per a single HEI, even if you are a SAAS provider for multiple HEIs.
+If your institution covers multiple HEIs, but - for some reason - you can implement an API for only some of these HEIs, then you might want to split your EWP Host into a couple of smaller ones.
+In other words, you may choose to have a single EWP Host per a single HEI, even if you are a SAAS provider for multiple HEIs.

 ### Push notifications (and broadcasting)